smghstcln/lightblocks/README.md

 scroll_data.csv<br/>
 linea_data.csv<br/>
 zklink_data.csv<br/>
 Ensure that the data folder exists in the root directory.
-The scripts will create it if it does not exist.
+The scripts will create it if it does not exist.<br/>

 ## Verifying and Changing the Time Range